Promotores of South Texas Training Institute

 Testimonials

-“Receiving my CHW certification and trainings has given me the confidence to advocate for my community.”~ Carmen Acosta, CHW, LRGV AHEC
+“Receiving my CHW certification and training has given me the confidence to advocate for my community.” ~ Carmen Acosta, CHW

-“For my first time taking the CHW training, I did not know what to expect, in fact I was a bit nervous.
+“For my first time taking the CHW training, I did not know what to expect; in fact, I was a bit nervous.
 As the instructors started, my nerves calmed down as I was tuned into the information they were giving us.
-The whole training was not what I expected, I came out more well informed on a topic I had just heard about.
-Day 1 was a cinch, and felt as if we were done in no time.” ~ Amy De La Garza, Southwest Border AHEC
+The whole training was not what I expected; I came out more well-informed on a topic I had just heard about.
+Day 1 was a cinch, and felt as if we were done in no time.” ~ Amy De La Garza, CHW